 All of these viewing spots are situated down the main straight.

 Portuguese Grand Prix ticket lowdown: things to note

-For those who are after an experience that doesn't break the bank, motorsporttickets.com have spots in the various grandstands around the track for sale.
+While the above prices may break the bank, motorsporttickets.com offered more affordable tickets in 2020, with spots in the various grandstands on offer.
 Their website also has a handy map feature so fans can see exactly which part of the track they will be stationed at.

 The Track Level, Upper Level and Stand West Grandstands are all situated down the main straight.